Steve Hislop (footballer)

-Steven James Hislop (born 14 June 1978) is a Scottish former footballer and current assistant manager of Tranent Juniors.
+Steven James Hislop (born 14 June 1978) is a Scottish former footballer.
 He played in the Scottish Premier League for Inverness Caledonian Thistle and Livingston.

 Career

 Playing

 Hislop began his professional career with East Stirlingshire at the age of 22 before moving to full-time football with Ross County a year later.
 A move to Inverness Caledonian Thistle in early 2003 saw Hislop win the Scottish Challenge Cup and the Scottish Football League First Division title.
 He had a short spell in England with Gillingham before returning to Scotland with Livingston in January 2006.

 Hislop went on to play for Raith Rovers where he won a Scottish Football League Second Division title before turning part-time with Arbroath and East Fife while opening in business as an optician.

 Hislop joined Junior club Bo'ness United in June 2012 and moved on to Bonnyrigg Rose Athletic in the summer of 2014 where he assumed a player/coach role.

 In 2013, he represented the Scotland Junior International Team at the Junior International Quadrangular Tournament scoring a hat trick in 6–0 against The Isle of Man.